 You could not have picked a more exciting time to move to Milwaukee!
-The region is sizzling with energy – from the construction of the Milwaukee Bucks new professional basketball arena and entertainment district in the heart of downtown Milwaukee to Foxconn’s decision to invest $10 billion in a new technology enterprise in Racine County that is expected to create more than 13,000 jobs and further Wisconsin’s already well-established reputation for technological innovation and advanced manufacturing (even before the Foxconn announcement, Milwaukee was named as an up-and-coming tech city by Forbes magazine).
+The region is sizzling with energy – from the construction of the Milwaukee Bucks new professional basketball arena and entertainment district in the heart of downtown Milwaukee to Foxconn’s decision to invest $10 billion in a new technology enterprise in Racine County that is expected to create thousands of jobs and further Wisconsin’s already well-established reputation for technological innovation and advanced manufacturing (even before the Foxconn announcement, Milwaukee was named as an up-and-coming tech city by Forbes magazine).
 Then there’s the social energy.
 It should come as no surprise that Milwaukee has become a preferred destination for Millennials.
-One reason is that Milwaukee has been a leader in New Urbanism, which focuses on creating walkable and sustainable communities.
+One reason is the beauty and abundance of natural resources in southeastern Wisconsin.
+Another reason is that Milwaukee has been a leader in creating walkable and sustainable communities.
 Twenty years ago, the city began work on the RiverWalk, which transformed the downtown and made it a hotbed of entertainment and downtown living opportunities.
-The momentum continues.
-There’s another announcement for a new apartment or condominium project in the Milwaukee area almost every month.
+The momentum continues with the Milwaukee Bucks’ new basketball arena, the Fiserv Forum, and surrounding entertainment area in the heart of downtown Milwaukee.

 So Where Is Milwaukee?